 Eldercare Dos and Don’ts

 Your aging parents are doing well on their own, but you’re concerned about an unpaid bill you noticed the last time you visited.
 Or maybe one parent needs in-home care and you’re not sure how the family can pay for it.
-About , or nearly 50 million people, is age 65 or older, according to U.S. Census statistics.
+About 15% of the United States population, or nearly 50 million people, is age 65 or older, according to U.S. Census statistics.
 Many remain active and fit, but family members are often called upon to help with everything from occasional shopping to regular health care.
 If you’re juggling eldercare responsibilities and have concerns about your parents’ finances, the Massachusetts Society of CPAs offers the following dos and don’ts.

 Do Start the Conversation